kensiprell/ktorio.github.io/clients/http-client/features/expect-success.md

   class: io.ktor.client.features.ExpectSuccess
 ---

-This feature checks that the response is OK (code < 300) or throws a `BadResponseStatus`.
+This feature checks that the response is OK (code < 300), and if not, it throws a `BadResponseStatus`.

 {% include feature.html %}

-## Install
+## Installation

 This feature is installed by default.

-## Prevent installing
+## Prevent Installation

-You can prevent installing this feature by setting the `HttpClient.expectSuccess` property to `false`:
+You can prevent installation of this feature by setting the `HttpClient.expectSuccess` property to `false`:

 ```kotlin
 val client = HttpClient(HttpClientEngine) {